RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Methodology

 \textbf{Rewards Design.} We employ two reward components to ensure semantic fidelity while evading watermark detection.
 First, the \emph{semantic reward} (\(A\)) is computed from the P-SP score~\citep{wieting2021paraphrastic} between the generated text and the original text, scaled by a sigmoid transformation to amplify gradients and preserve semantic similarity.
-The semantic advantage $\hat{A}$ is the normalized reward of $A$, i.e., $\hat{A}_i=\frac{A_i-\text{mean}(A_i)}{\text{std}(A_i)}$.
-Second, the \emph{token-wise KL reward} (\(\Delta\KL\)) encourages each token’s probability under the policy \(\pi_\theta\) to align with human-like distributions \(\pi_{\mathrm{ref}}(o_{i,t} \mid q,o_{i,<t})\) (approximating \(P_h\)) while diverging from the watermark-induced distribution \(\pi_{\mathrm{ref}}(o_{i,t} \mid wr,o_{i,<t})\) (approximating \(P_{wm}\)).
-We estimate the KL divergence using the following unbiased estimator, which is guaranteed to be positive~\citep{schulman2020kl}:
+We normalize $A$ across the rollout group to obtain the semantic advantage $\hat{A}_i = \frac{A_i - \mathrm{mean}(A)}{\mathrm{std}(A)}$, which stabilizes learning and preserves semantic consistency.

-where \(P_{*}\) denotes the chosen distribution (either human-like or watermark-induced).
-Next, we conduct extensive experiments to validate its effectiveness in breaking watermarking schemes.
+Second, the \emph{token-wise KL reward} ($D_{\text{KL},i,t}$) steers $\pi_\theta$ toward human-like behavior while discouraging watermark-like patterns.
+Each token’s distribution is encouraged to align with a human-like reference (approximating $P_h$) and diverge from a watermark-induced reference (approximating $P_{wm}$).
+In practice, $P_{wm}$ is instantiated by passing the watermarked instance $wr$ through a lightweight reference model $\pi_{\mathrm{ref}}$ with a simple prompt, inspired by the weak rewriting behavior that typically preserves watermarks. $P_h$ is obtained by querying the same unwatermarked reference model $\pi_{\mathrm{ref}}$ with the question $q$ that was used to generate the watermark, yielding a human-like distribution.